IN THE AFTERMATH

 DUNE RECONSTRUCTION AFTER IRMA

-Especially wonderful was to see, five months after, the Gundlachia corymbosa collected by Rossana from the wild back dunes of Anegada flowering, and being pollinated right in front of her eyes.
-The marble and wild cinnamon trees were full of fruit, Baccaris, Erythalis and Casasia were flowering, and seedlings were sprouting in the sand.
-We were happy to see all this new life, supported by the temporary irrigation that was coming from the ocean desalination plant once it was possible to reuse it.
+Especially remarkable was the sight, just five months later, of Gundlachia corymbosa—collected by Rossana from the wild back dunes of Anegada—flowering and being pollinated before her eyes.
+Marble and wild cinnamon trees were heavy with fruit, while Baccaris, Erythalis, and Casasia bloomed and seedlings sprouted through the sand.
+This new life was sustained by temporary irrigation from the site’s desalination plant, once it could again be spared for the landscape.

 AFTERWARDS